-4.3.3.2 Observation procedure
+4.2.3.2 Special observation procedures

-The procedures described in 4.3.1.5 apply to the screen psychrometer.
+The procedures described in section 4.23.1.5 apply to the screen psychrometer.

-In the case of a naturally aspirated wet bulb, provided that the water reservoir has about the same temperature as the air, a stable wet-bulb temperature will be attained approximately 15 minutes after fitting a new sleeve; if the water temperature differs substantially from that of the air, it may be necessary to wait for 30 minutes.
+In the case of a naturally aspirated wet bulb, provided that the water reservoir has about the same temperature as the air, the correcta stable wet-bulb temperature will be attained approximately 15 minminutes after fitting a new sleeve; if the water temperature differs substantially from that of the air, it may be necessary to wait for 30 minminutes.

-4.3.3.3 Exposure and siting
+4.2.3.3.3 Exposure and siting

-The exposure and siting of the screen are described in Volume I, Chapter 2.
+The exposure and siting of the screen are described in Part-Volume I, Chapter 2.

-4.3.3.4 Calibration
+4.23.3.4 Calibration